jotego/jts16/README.md

 # Supported Games

 As of 2nd of April 2021, only unprotected, System 16A games that don't use the i8751 microcontroller will work.
-The only game that has been throughfully tested is Shinobi.
+The only game that has been thoroughly tested is Shinobi.

 Some of the features needed for the rest of the games are already implemented but I still haven't hooked up all the elements together.